 The baggie method speeds up the process by providing these conditions consistently with minimal effort on your part.

-You can also germinate tomato seeds in a paper towel or coffee filter, as well as cucumber, squash, muskmelon, and watermelon seeds.
+You can also germinate tomato seeds in paper towels or coffee filters, as well as cucumber, squash, muskmelon, and watermelon seeds.

 Can you germinate kale, cabbage, broccoli, onion, or turnip seeds with the baggie method?
 Sure you can.